ANTOINE1128/To-Do-App/README.md

 In order to clone this project you need:
  ### Setup
 -  go to your terminal
-- write this command line :
+- write this command line:

 git clone https://github.com/ANTOINE1128/To-Do-App.git

 - Clone this repository to your desired folder:

-In the lib Folder go to main.dart file:
+In the lib Folder :

-- Right click on it then press Run Without Debugging
+- Right click on main.dart then press Run Without Debugging

 <p align="right">(<a href="#readme-top">back to top</a>)</p>